AdobeDocs/analytics-platform.en/help/use-cases/data-export/overview.md

 In Adobe Analytics, all events are processed live and in order by device ID, allowing Adobe to generate, store, and export clickstream data with persisted or attributed values at collection time, including:

-* Dimension persistence (e.g., campaign tracking codes that expire after 90 days).
+* Dimension persistence (for example, campaign tracking codes that expire after 90 days).
 * Visit number and sessionization.
 * Dimension values calculated by processing and VISTA rules.

 This impacts the export of data from Adobe Analytics:

 * Data processing is static after initial collection.
-* Data Feeds include "post" columns, which reflect the collection-time processing.
+* Data feeds include "post" columns, which reflect the collection-time processing.

 ### Customer Journey Analytics: query-time attribution and sessionization

-In Customer Journey Analytics, events are not collected in order and a person ID is used instead of of a device ID, allowing Customer Journey Analytics to update attribution and sessionization at report time.
-This introduces flexibility, like:
+In Customer Journey Analytics, events are not collected in order and a person ID is used instead of a device ID, allowing Customer Journey Analytics to update attribution and sessionization at report time.
+This type of data collection introduces flexibility, like:

 * Stitching can _replay_ data daily or weekly, associating anonymous events with known events.
 See [Stitching](../../stitching/overview.md) for more information.
 * Sessionization and persisted values change every time